Find the right contracts, get tender alerts instantly, and submit your bids — all in one place. Access now

 Evidence in 2026 must be both quantitative (numbers and data) and qualitative (stories and testimonials).
 You need to prove that your “quality” is a reality, not just a document on a shelf.
 To build a high-scoring evidence base, you should implement a system that captures:

-- Quantitative Metrics: Use data from your electronic call monitoring (ECM) or digital care planning software to show 100% medication compliance or reduced hospital admissions.
-[Link 2: Evidence Gathering Tools]
+Use data from your electronic call monitoring (ECM) or digital care planning software to show 100% medication compliance or reduced hospital admissions.
+Hard numbers give evaluators confidence.
+If you can attach a percentage, a timeframe, or a before-and-after comparison, always do so.

-- Qualitative Case Studies: Develop a “Case Study Library” that details a specific challenge a service user faced, the intervention you provided, and the positive outcome achieved.
-[Link 3: Case Study Best Practice]
+Develop a “Case Study Library” that details a specific challenge a service user faced, the intervention you provided, and the positive outcome achieved.
+A strong case study does what pages of policy cannot: it shows your care in action, through a real person’s experience.

-- Third-Party Validation: Don’t just tell them you’re good; show them.
-Include snippets from your latest CQC report, positive feedback from local social workers, or “I” statements from families.
-[Link 4: CQC 2026 Standards]
+Don’t just tell commissioners you’re good; show them.
+Include snippets from your latest CQC report, positive feedback from local social workers, or “I” statements from the families of people you support.
+Third-party validation removes subjectivity from your claims and gives evaluators independent confirmation that your service delivers what you promise.

 The Role of Social Value as a “Tie-Breaker”